ppau/ppau-graphics/README.md

 1. Version control and general ability for collaboration with source documents.
 2. Build an infrastructure that allows us to seamlessly update authorisation tags and, if necessary, printing tags.
+3. ... and in turn, permit self-serve poster generation with appropriate tags.

 The system works by having the artist insert placeholder text, such as `PPAU_AUTH_TAG`, in the artworks instead of something like `Authorised by Name, Address`.
 The script will perform a textual find-and-replace and then render the artwork to a format more suitable for distribution, currently PNG and PDF.